About the Great Barrier Reef Marine Park

 From the beginning, emphasis was placed on the concerns and opinions of all stakeholders.
 These included governments, Aboriginal and Torres Strait Islander communities, conservationists, scientists, recreational users and established reef industries such as fishing, diving, shipping and tourism.

 Overall, the plan was endorsed by almost 70 organisations representing all levels of government, recreational and commercial users, conservation and scientific groups and Aboriginal and Torres Strait Islander communities.

-Through the strategic plan one of the authority's basic beliefs comes to life: the Great Barrier Reef belongs to everyone and should be managed by everyone to ensure a healthy reef for the future.
+Through the strategic plan, one of the authority's basic beliefs comes to life: the Great Barrier Reef belongs to everyone and should be managed by everyone to ensure a healthy and vibrant reef for the future.

 Overall Vision for the Plan

 In the Great Barrier Reef World Heritage Area in 25 years there will be:

 - A healthy environment: an area which maintains its diversity of species and habitats, and its ecological integrity and resilience, parts of which are in pristine condition.

 - Maintenance and enhancement of values.

 - Knowledge-based but cautious decision-making in the absence of information.

 To realise this vision, the plan identifies 8 broad strategy areas: